vicioms/gps_aftershocks_ml/README.md

 Basically, velset_builder.ipynb takes as input a seismic catalog (in our case 'custom_catalog.csv') by setting the appropriate flag 'catalog_type' to either 'custom' or 'giuseppe', loads it and finds all the GPS stations approapriate for each mainshock.

 A catalog should be formatted as follows (at the end of any preprocessing):
-- Columns: 'date', 'id', 'lat', 'lon', 'mag', 'type' Where 'id' is a unique sequence identifier and 'type' can be either 1 or 2.
+- Columns: 'date', 'seq_id', 'lat', 'lon', 'mag', 'type' Where 'seq_id' is a unique sequence identifier and 'type' can be either 1 or 2.
 1 for mainshock, 2 for aftershocks (if we were to add foreshocks, we would use 0 as well).
 In our version of the code we preprocess two different catalog files.
 In a future release we will make this more self-consistent.

 After running the whole notebook, a file is created in a subfolder 'velset'